BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-modern-cosmology.md

 Penrose published it as a popular book: https://www.amazon.com/Cycles-Time.../dp/0307278468....

-Memorably, the professor taught us about this theory during the only time we had class outdoors, on the science quad lawn.
+Memorably, Professor Demianski taught us about Penrose's Cycles of Time theory during the only time we had class outdoors, on the science quad lawn.

 Roger Penrose won 2021 Nobel Prize in physics, as it so happens.
 But my understanding is that the Cycles of Time theory (called Cyclic Conformal Cosmology) is not widely accepted.